SamuelCochrane/mkdocs-blog/docs/posts/How I designed my 2022 new-years resolution.md

 These are flexible enough that no matter what I end up doing at different points in the year, I have some way of connecting it to my goals.

-Last year was [[The Year Of Actualization]] for me, focused on applying and putting into practice a lot of the things I already knew.
+Last year was [[The Year Of Actualization|The Year Of Actualization]] for me, focused on applying and putting into practice a lot of the things I already knew.
 While I wasn't perfect at it, it did end up being something I more or less had in the back of my mind for the entire year - something most NYRs can only dream of.

 My theme this year is the [[The Year Of Connection|The Year Of Connection]], which has three high-level focuses within it.
 1. Connect To Ideas